-Keywords: Hutterite children, pit and fissure sealants, prepared resin restorations (type A and B), sealant retention cclusal caries accounts for more than two thirds of the total caries experienced by children.1 The morphological configuration of occlusal pits and fissures (narrow, deep gaps) facilitates retention of bacteria, nutrients, and debris.2 Narrow, deep pits and fissures are difficult to brush, and application of fluorides (ie, varnishes) has also been shown to have a limited effect on occlusal surfaces when compared to the effectiveness of fissure sealants.3 Therefore, forming a barrier between the tooth surface and oral environment by placing pit and fissure sealants has proved to be an effective method in reducing the rate of occlusal caries on permanent posterior teeth.4 tiveness and durability.^{7,8} To increase the retention rate of sealants over time, good adaptation and deep sealant penetration are important.9 Bur preparation of pits and fissures increases adaptation and penetration, thus reducing the restorative material's microleakage.8 It has also been suggested that preparing the fissures helps eliminate organic material and improve enamel conditioning.10 Notably, Simonsen11 and Hicks12 have introduced preventive resin restorations (PRR) as:
+Keywords: Hutterite children, pit and fissure sealants, prepared resin restorations (type A and B), sealant retention cclusal caries accounts for more than two thirds of the total caries experienced by children.
+The morphological configuration of occlusal pits and fissures (narrow, deep gaps) facilitates retention of bacteria, nutrients, and debris.
+Narrow, deep pits and fissures are difficult to brush, and application of fluorides (ie, varnishes) has also been shown to have a limited effect on occlusal surfaces when compared to the effectiveness of fissure sealants.
+Therefore, forming a barrier between the tooth surface and oral environment by placing pit and fissure sealants has proved to be an effective method in reducing the rate of occlusal caries on permanent posterior teeth.

+Although sealants have shown excellent efficacy, many practitioners express doubts concerning their long-term effectiveness and durability.
+To increase the retention rate of sealants over time, good adaptation and deep sealant penetration are important.
+Bur preparation of pits and fissures increases adaptation and penetration, thus reducing the restorative material's microleakage.
+It has also been suggested that preparing the fissures helps eliminate organic material and improve enamel conditioning.
+Notably, Simonsen and Hicks have introduced preventive resin restorations (PRR) as: